ilmenit/PrevLineHeightmap/README.md

 For the PrevLineHeightmap algorithm you can [try it here](https://htmlpreview.github.io/?https://github.com/ilmenit/PrevLineHeightmap/blob/main/index.html) - refresh page to generate a next terrain.

 The algorithm generates bumpy terrain without local details, which was preferred for my purpose.
 For extra details a second “rough” layer could be added to the generated heightmap, using the same algorithm and delta values between [-1,1] instead of [-3,3].

+The terrain can be extended easily vertically (one line of deltas needed to be stored per map move direction).
+How to approach horizontal generation?
+One option can be to calculate per each position x,y a simple hash of x and y values, that will be used as seed for pseudorandom number generator.